-A. If the commissioner investigates an incident, the operator involved shall make available to the representative of the commissioner all records and information that in any way pertains to the incident, and shall afford all reasonable assistance in the investigation of the incident.
+A. If the commissioner investigates an accident, the operator involved shall make available to the representative of the commissioner all records and information that in any way pertains to the accident, and shall afford all reasonable assistance in the investigation of the accident.